QuentinRo/CLD1-STACK-WEB/users.md

 ```

 ### Nginx virtualhost Configuration
-Now that the php-fpm pools was created, we can configure the Nginx Virtualhost.
+Now that the php-fpm pool was created, we can configure the Nginx Virtualhost.

-First we're going to create a new file in the "sites-available" directory.
+First we're going to create a new file in the "sites-available" directory of the Nginx directory.

 ```bash
 sudo vim /etc/nginx/sites-available/site1